Scientists Have Found the Oldest Known Human Fossils

 The team checked those dates by estimating the ages of the fossils.
 They first did that a decade ago, using the fossils collected in the 1960s, and they arrived at an age of 160,000 years.
 But that was based on imperfect guesses about the sediments in which the bones had been buried.
 This time, after taking careful readings from the site itself, the team could more accurately re-do their calculations.
 They got a much older date of 286,000 years, which matches well to the estimated age of the tools.
 “I think it’s a pretty tight picture,” says McPherron.

-The new dates radically change the position of the Jehul Irhoud residents in the family tree of our species.
+The new dates radically change the position of the Jebel Irhoud residents in the family tree of our species.
 Based on the earlier age estimates, scientists had always viewed these people as a primitive group of humans who were clinging on in North Africa while their more modern cousins were sweeping out of the East.
 “People thought that North Africa had nothing to do with modern human evolution, and that this was a relict population,” says Gunz.
 “Now we know that they’re close to the root of the Homo sapiens lineage.”

 The new specimens cast fossils from other parts of Africa in a new light.
 For example, the so-called Florisbad skull, which was discovered in South Africa in 1932, is around 260,000 years old.
 Based on that old age, “people had a hard time accepting this as a member of Homo sapiens, but I think our work brings the Florisbad skull back into the discussion,” says Gunz.
 If the skull really did belong to a member of our species, it means that around 300,000 years ago, humans had already “migrated across the African landscape, and were evolving at a continental scale,” says Gunz.